Treating Pet Bone Fractures

-There are a huge variety of different types of fracture that it is possible for your pet to sustain.
+There are a huge variety of different types of fractures that it is possible for your pet to sustain.
 There are also numerous treatments and potential outcomes from the post-fracture care that they receive.
 Fortunately, in the majority of cases, most fractures in cats and dogs so heal well and enable the patient to return to life as normal.

 If you suspect that your pet has a broken bone, we advise that you keep him as still as possible and contact our clinic.
-Depending on where the potential break is, we will advise you what you need to do to stabilize the bone so that you can travel to our animal hospital.
+Depending on where the potential break is, we will advise you on what you need to do to stabilize the bone so that you can travel to our animal hospital.
 Here, we will be able to perform a thorough assessment of the damage and recommend the best course of treatment.